8 Best Condoms For First Time Users in 2023 [Ranked & Reviewed]

 • Not as stretchy

 Your first-time should be intimate.
-A thick condom can make you less sensitive.
+A thick first-time condom can make you less sensitive.

 That’s why you should check out Trojan Supra Bareskin condoms.